-The World Health Organisation claims that around 2.5% of the world population or 147 million people consume cannabis.
+The essay writing service reviews claims that around 2.5% of the world population or 147 million people consume cannabis.
 In recent years the therapeutic properties of cannabis have proved its medical importance in the scientific community.
 Despite that, the recreational use of it is still a debated topic, and only a limited number of research is done to document its medical applications.
 A sense of social awareness surrounding the wide variety of applications of this plant is emerging and trending all around in real life and throughout the web.

 This paper is commissioned to bridge the gap of information between scientific research, healthcare clinics and the public.
 It will do so through presenting the fundamentals clinical applications of cannabis medicine based on scientific research and the role of the endocannabinoid system, phytocannabinoids and the applications of CBD.
 This paper can aid healthcare providers as a guide to answer medical questions regarding cannabis use and applications.

 Cannabis sativa (C, sativa) is a dioecious plant; it has separate male and female plants that need to pollinate each other.
 The female plants carry the seeds, and the male plants serve only the purpose of pollinating them before dying off.
 The pollinated female plants are the ones of interest since they carry all the medicinal and recreational properties.
 The process of cloning has hence become a practical tool in cultivation to ensure a breed of feminized plants and eliminating the need for pollination by a male plant or seeds for planting.
 This step ensures that all the plants are females and have the desired properties.